About the Author

 Keep in mind that depression can cause or aggravate a person’s ability to get things done, and can even make it difficult for a person to get out of bed.
-If depression is an issue, we recommend seeking professional therapeutic help.
+If depression is an issue, it is important to seek professional therapeutic help.

-Another possibility is that it could be rooted in executive functioning challenges, which is common for those on the spectrum.
+Another possibility is that it could be rooted in executive functioning challenges, which is common for Autistic individuals.
 These challenges include: